zerotier/docs/docs/config.md

 on [GitHub](https://github.com/zerotier/ZeroTierOne).

 After the service is installed and started, networks can be joined using their 16-digit network IDs.
-Each network appears as a virtual “tap” network port on your system that behaves just like an ordinary Ethernet port.
+Each network appears as a virtual "tap" network port on your system that behaves just like an ordinary Ethernet port.